Millions suffer from daily bloating and digestive discomfort.

 The other side of that sword is that FODMAPs are also absolutely necessary to maintain an otherwise healthy microbiome.

-A low-FODMAP diet can be necessary and essential to clean the slate in the short term – yet it is ultimately intended to be a SHORT-TERM strategy.
+A low-FODMAP diet may be necessary to clear the slate in the short term, yet it is ultimately intended to be a short-term strategy.

 This is why it’s a “low” FODMAP diet and not a “No” FODMAP diet.
 FODMAPs are normal and wanted aspects of a healthy diet.

-The biggest mistake of a “low FODMAP” diet – is making it a full-term diet strategy beyond a reasonable 1-3 month, sometimes 4-6 month period.
+The biggest mistake of a “low FODMAP” diet is treating it as a long-term strategy beyond a reasonable 1-3 month period, sometimes 4-6 months.

 A long-term FODMAP diet unnecessarily starves WANTED bacteria in the gut – and can lead to species and diversity loss – despite superficial improvements in bloating, discomfort, and distention.

-It is a penultimate example of the balancing act of removing FODMAPs completely for a short period of time, and slowly reintroducing them one by one as the system allows.
+It is a penultimate example of the balancing act of removing FODMAPs completely for a short period, then slowly reintroducing them one by one as the system allows.

 In the interim, many strategies exist to re-establish the gut microbiome so that it can handle these compounds comfortably.
 While many truly depend on an individualized approach, I’ve parsed them more directly in some of my more popular articles:

-The emphasis in each article is a step-by-step or phase-by-phase approach to healing the gut and introducing a diversity of food (and/or measured levels of supplements).
+The emphasis in each article is a step-by-step or phase-by-phase approach to healing the gut and to introducing a diversity of foods (and/or measured doses of supplements).

-The answer as to which FODMAPs to introduce and when – is simply to take it one food at a time, generally every four days in a re-introduction strategy.
+The answer to which FODMAPs to introduce and when is to reintroduce one food at a time, generally every four days.

-The ultimate goal is to re-establish the level and diversity of the gut microbiome – working with what you have to optimize the function of the gut.
+The ultimate goal is to re-establish the level and diversity of the gut microbiome by working with what you have to optimize gut function.

 The ultimate strategy can split hairs to the point where green lentils are okay, yet red lentils send you running to the bathroom.
 Or, a tablespoon of hummus with cucumber is fantastic, yet the 2nd tablespoon has you feeling like a blueberry blimp exemplified by Violet Beauregarde in Willy Wonka.